nicolasfarron/Immersive-virtual-prism-adaptation-reshapes-visual-field-representations-/README.md

 Nicolas Farron
 nicolas.farron@chuv.ch
-Service of Neuropsychology and Neurorehabilitation Lausanne University Hospital (CHUV), Switzerland
+Service of Neuropsychology and Neurorehabilitation and Paediatric Neurology and Neurorehabilitation Unit, Department of Paediatrics Lausanne University Hospital (CHUV), Switzerland

 ---